lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 To 'follow' the log (see new entries as they arrive - every 15 minutes):
 tail -f /var/dashboard/logs/cpu-temp-history.log

 You may also export the files by ftp to any place you have access to.
+To ftp, you will probably need to install a command line ftp client, and turn on passive mode by typing pass after connecting.
+To install a ftp client try:
+sudo apt install ftp

 **Sudo Permission Required**
 This script will run as root because the command 'vcgencmd' used to retrieve cpu temperature is a priviledged command, and the dashboard logs directory is protected requiring root.